The-Foreigners/The-Foreigners.github.io/objectives.md

 title: Current Objectives
 permalink: /objectives/
 ---

-- Resolve mysterious happenings in Orlane.
+- Resolve mysterious happenings in Orlane, see letters from Ailla.
+  - Should we 'send' message to Ailla?
+  - People are being altered, changelings can be identified by fang bites on the neck.
+    - Buy manacles, capture target, determine effect: Detect Magic, Poison & Disease, Evil.
   - Acquire 'Clairvoyance' components.
-Use to observe Golden Grain Inn.
+Use to observe Golden Grain tavern.
-  - See letters from Ailla.
-  - People are being altered, changelings can be identified by fang bites on the neck.
+  - Is there an authority over Orlane that we can report to or may provide material support?
+  - Establish base camp in woods or abandoned farm house outside of town or at Ailla's?
+Hire guards?

 - Gather intelligence on orcs for Gen. Felix and Cpt.
 Thayne.
   - Who is Nyett Toothsharp?